Willyb15/Data-Science-Python/Week6/day11_numpy_pandas/numpy_assignment.md

 11. Write a function that takes in two two-dimensional `numpy arrays`, and performs element-wise multiplication between the two.
 Return the result of the multiplication.

+# Extra-Credit

+1. Write a function that takes in an integer, and does the following:

+* Creates an array of the numbers from 0 up to that inputted integer
+* Reshapes it to be the largest `n` * `n` array that it could be, discarding any elements that are extra (i.e. if you want to make a 10 x 10, but have 102 elements, discard the last 2)
+* Returns the cumulative sum of the column means